erikleitch/mqtt/README.md

          commands, and if using a backing store, will use "/tmp/[name]" as the root leveldb directory.

-       * `useleveldb` - true to use a leveldb backing store.
+       * `store` - true to use a leveldb backing store.
 Must have compiled with MQTT_USE_LEVELDB=1

        Connection specs: